-As noted above, the funded ratio of the Plan declined under 60 percent in the January 1, 2016 Actuarial Valuation.
+The funded ratio of the Plan remained under 60 percent in the January 1, 2017 Actuarial Valuation.
 The Plan's actuary determined that there was a need to increase contribution rates to comply with the Pension Code.
-In 2016, the employer contribution rate was 14.25 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate was 10.125 percent.
-For 2017, the rates were increased so that the employer contribution rate is 17.925 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate is 11.962 percent.
+In 2017, the employer contribution rate was 17.925 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate was 11.962 percent.
+For 2018, the rates were increased so that the employer contribution rate is 18.019 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate is 12.010 percent.

-The January 1, 2016 Actuarial Valuation concluded that the increased contribution rates applicable for Plan year 2017 should result in the Plan's funded ratio reaching the statutorily required 60 percent level within 10 years of 2016 (i.e., by 2025).
+The January 1, 2017 Actuarial Valuation concluded that the increased contribution rates applicable for Plan year 2018 should result in the Plan's funded ratio reaching the statutorily required 60 percent level within 10 years of 2017 (i.e., by 2027).

-The January 1, 2016 Actuarial Valuation notes that differences between the expected experience based on the actuarial assumptions and the actual experience create changes in the actuarial accrued liability, the actuarial value of assets, and the unfunded actuarial accrued liability from one year to the next.
-These changes create an actuarial gain if the experience is favorable, and an actuarial loss if the experience is unfavorable.
-The Plan experienced a total net actuarial loss of \$167.5 million during 2015.
+The January 1, 2017 Actuarial Valuation notes that differences between the expected experience based on the actuarial assumptions and the actual experience create changes in the actuarial accrued liability, the actuarial value of assets, and the unfunded actuarial accrued liability from one year to the next.
+These changes create an actuarial gain if the experience is favorable and an actuarial loss if the experience is unfavorable.
+The Plan experienced a total net actuarial loss of \$20.3 million during 2016.
 The Valuation notes that this net loss is a combination of two principal factors: demographic experience and investment performance.

-The January 1, 2016 Actuarial Valuation discloses that the largest factor was the loss experienced on the actuarial value of assets.
-The actual investment rate of return on the actuarial value of Plan assets was -0.2 percent for the year ending December 31, 2015, compared to the rate of return assumption of 8.25 percent.
-The lower than assumed rate of return in 2015 resulted in a loss of \$146.6 million and decreased the funded ratio by 4.5 percent.
-The Plan's demographic assumptions (such as mortality, turnover, retirement, pay increases, etc.) experienced a loss of \$20.9 million during 2015.
+The January 1, 2017 Actuarial Valuation discloses that the Plan's demographic assumptions (such as mortality, turnover, retirement, pay increases, etc.) experienced a loss of \$16.3 million during 2016.
+The actual investment rate of return on the actuarial value of Plan assets was 8.0 percent for the year ending December 31, 2016, compared to the rate of return assumption of 8.25 percent.
+The lower than assumed rate of return in 2016 resulted in an asset loss of \$20.1 million.
+The actuarial value of the assets recognizes only 20 percent of the 2016 unexpected change in fair value, or \$4.0 million, delaying the recognition of the remaining 80 percent over the next four years.

-The January 1, 2016 Actuarial Valuation projects the funded ratio of the Plan to be 114.22 percent in year 2039.
-This is an increase from last year's projected funded ratio in year 2039 of 91.37 percent.
+The January 1, 2017 Actuarial Valuation projects the funded ratio of the Plan to be 106.18 percent in year 2039.
+This is a decrease from last year's projected funded ratio in year 2039 of 114.22 percent.